(Committee on Health,

 In the Democratic presidential race of '88, there was enough room to Dukakis's left for Jackson to receive 29% of the popular vote and for then-Sen. Paul Simon (D-IL), who championed the ideals of the New Deal and of the Great Society, to wage a serious bid.
 Jackson again took his candidacy to the convention.
 Simon quit after the first 40 contests but had placed second of six in IA and won in IL.

 If Dukakis had been too liberal to be elected president, a poll in July of that year would not have found him 17 points ahead of his Republican opponent -- namely Vice Pres.
 Bush, whose means to close that gap was not to honestly discuss policy.
-He, with help from the corporate media (which, almost by definition, have always been conservative on the whole), ran the vilest presidential campaign anyone alive at the time had witnessed before '16.
+He declined Dukakis's challenge to a third debate.
+With help from the corporate media (which, almost by definition, have always been conservative on the whole), Bush ran the vilest presidential campaign anyone alive at the time would witness before '16.
 What ultimately sunk Dukakis's candidacy was not the calumny toward him but was his choice not to respond to it until too late in the race.

 The rightward shift by Democrats led them to a crash in the election of 1994.
 They lost 54 seats in the House and thus became the minority there for the first time since 40 years prior.
 In the episode that consisted of 1) the election of '94 and 2) two defections that soon followed, the Democrats lost 10 seats in the Senate and were thus the minority there for the first time since eight years prior.
 The Democrats in each chamber, except for less than two years in the Senate, remained the minority until the results of the election of 2006 took effect.
 The Democrats lost 10 governorships in '94 and thus held a minority of governorships for the first time since 25 years prior.